What is Micro Needling? What are micro needling side effects?

-Dr. Jeffrey Schreiber, a Baltimore Plastic Surgeon explains that Micro-needling P.I.N.
+Dr. Jeffrey Schreiber, a Board Certified Baltimore Plastic Surgeon, explains that Micro-needling P.I.N.
 (Percutaneous Induction Needling, also referred to as PCIT, Percutaneous Collagen Induction Therapy… a.k.a. micro-needling, or automated micro-needling) is a method of introducing a controlled wound into the skin triggering a release of natural growth factors, new collagen & elastin.
-This Baltimore facial rejuvenation process causes much less damage to the epidermis than dermal rolling or dermabrasion which helps to protect the new skin cell growth providing for faster healing and a much higher success rate for overall and longer lasting results.
+This facial rejuvenation process causes much less damage to the epidermis than dermal rolling or dermabrasion which helps to protect the new skin cell growth providing for faster healing and a much higher success rate for overall and longer lasting results.
+Micro needling side effects are typically very mild helping to expediate the healing process.

 Micro-needling is a new innovation in cosmetic medicine for the treatment of fine lines, acne scars and improvement of the skin’s overall appearance.
 During this procedure, tiny needles are used to create controlled micro-injuries to the skin in order to produce collagen and elastin.
 The skin’s repair process results in a thicker dermis with the appearance of softer wrinkles.
 Automated micro-needling also creates superficial micro-channels, which allow topical serums and creams to be absorbed more effectively into the skin.
 Collagen P.I.N. is the most advanced medical-grade automated micro-needling device on the market.
 Micro-needling rollers are the previous generation of needling devices.
 One of the many drawbacks is that dermal rollers have a fixed needle or penetration depth (i.e. 0.5mm), which is not very conducive when treating an area like the face which requires different depths due to the thickness of skin tissue, which varies in depth tremendously depending on the area being treated.
 Therefore, having a fixed needle depth or penetration level is a huge drawback when trying to customize a treatment for consistency.